mimiyin/collective-play-s20/README.md

 ## Week 3: Compete or Collaborate?

    * Wrap-up sockets topics.
+      * Namespacing to separate inputs and outputs
+      * Normalizing data across clients

 #### Questions
    * How do we find meaning as a group?